scionproto/scion/doc/BeaconExtensions.md

   describing latitude and longitude, as well as a civic address, in the format specified in RFC 4776 (found
   <a href = "https://tools.ietf.org/html/rfc4776#section-3.3"> here </a>)
-  (1 value in total)
+  (1 value in total).
-- The interface ID for every interface in the cluster (1 value per interface)
+- The interface ID for every interface in the cluster (1 value per interface).

 It is possible to use only the latititude and longitude pair, or the civic address by simply omitting one of the two.